Curves in the disc, the type B braid group, and the type B zigzag algebra: Artin Groups of Type and Type as Mapping Class Groups

-We fix the set of basic curves $b_1, \hdots , b_{n}$ and choose vertical curves $d_1, \hdots, d_{n}$ as in Figure \ref{bidi} which divide $\DB$ into regions $D_0, \hdots, D_{n+1}.$ If an admissible curve $c$ in its isotopy class has minimal intersection with all the $d_j$'s among its other representatives, then we say that $c$ is in \bit{normal form}.
+If an admissible curve $c$ in its isotopy class has minimal intersection with all the $d_j$'s among its other representatives, then we say that $c$ is in \bit{normal form}.
 A normal form of $c$ is always achievable by performing an isotopy.

 Let $c$ be an admissible curve in normal form.
 We use the same classification as in \cite[Section 3e]{KhoSei} to group every connected components of $c \cap D_j$ into finitely many types.
-For $1 \leq j \leq n-1,$ there are six types as depicted in \cref{sixtype} where as for $j=0,n,$ there are two types as shown in \cref{2types0} and \cref{2typesn} .
-Moreover, an admissible curve $c$ intersecting all the $d_j$ transversely such that each connected component of $c \cap D_j$ belongs to \cref{sixtype}, \cref{2types0}, and \cref{2typesn} is already in normal form.
+For $1 \leq j \leq n$, the classification is exactly the same as in \cite[Section 3e]{KhoSei}: there are six types for the case $1 \leq j \leq n-1$ as depicted in \cref{sixtype}; whereas for $j=n$, there are two types as shown in \cref{2typesn}.
+At $j=0$, we have two possible types as depicted in \cref{2types0}, where they are drawn slightly differently due to the nature of $D_0$; compare Type 2' in \cref{sixtype} and Type 2'' in \cref{2types0}\footnote{Technically, the difference between Type 2' and Type 2'' lies in the their trigradings when we consider trigraded curves later on.}.
+Note that an admissible curve $c$ intersecting all the $d_j$ transversely with each connected component of $c \cap D_j$ belonging to \cref{sixtype}, \cref{2typesn}, and \cref{2types0} is already in normal form.